 There are a variety of terms used as synonyms to describe certain similar properties, which are related, but may not be exact synonyms.
 For now, this entry will explore the given definitions of these terms, and try to tease out some observed properties/effects that need to be separated out and given their own descriptions.

 - Elasticity — The property of a substance or entity that enables it to change its length, volume, shape, or state in direct response to an applied influence effecting such a change, and to recover its original state upon the removal of the affecting influence.

-- Resilience — The power or ability of an object, substance, or state to return to the original form, position, etc., after being bent, compressed, stretched, or otherwise altered.
+- Resilience — The power, tendency, or ability of an object, substance, or state to return to the original form, position, etc., after being bent, compressed, stretched, or otherwise altered.
 The speed at which it tends to regain its original state.

 - Spring/Springiness — A measure of the force with which an entity resists changes in shape or state in response to an applied influence.
 Also, A measure of the force with which an elastic entity returns to its original form or state upon the removal of an affecting influence.

 - Rebound —

 - Relax/ation — E.g., battery: relaxes back from a full charge to a lesser charge — or return back to a higher state of charge from a lower (nearly depleted) state of charge —in both cases— when left at rest (recoil?).

 - Inertial (roadrunner?) — A moving mass or entity is stopped completely but still holds energy (in the form of instability or oscillation?) and either moves forward a bit more, or sticks and dissipates the energy in some other way (perhaps as heat at the contact point?).

 - Plasticity — the property of a substance that makes it capable of being molded, given shape, or being made to assume a desired form. — plastic